Our Smart Trace Systems™ grounding

 ACCURACY IS EVERYTHING

 The wrong locate can lead to serious consequences.
-Locating tracer wires is accomplished through line segmentation and proper grounding.
+Locating telecom and tracer wires is accomplished through line segmentation and proper grounding.
 For more information about line locator training, visit Center Line Resource.